 We offer AR-based holographic services and products to cater to our customers' needs, focusing on providing an innovative, immersive and interactive holographic AR experience for our customers and end users.
 We also engage in the provision of central processing algorithm services and computer chip products to enterprise customers and the sales of comprehensive solutions for central processing algorithms and related services with software and hardware integration.
 Our holographic AR business primarily depends on the continuing development and growth of the holographic AR industry in China.
-Growth of the holographic AR industry in China is affected by numerous factors, including but not limited to, technological innovations, user experience, development of internet and internet-based services, regulatory environment, and macroeconomic environment.
+Growth of the holographic AR industry in China.
+Growth of the holographic AR industry in china.
+Growth of the not limited to, technological innovations, user experience, development of internet and internet-based services, regulatory environment, and macroeconomic environment.
 The markets for our products and services are relatively new and rapidly developing and are subject to significant challenges.
-In addition, our continued growth depends, in part, on our ability to respond to changes in the holographic AR industry, including rapid technological evolution, continued shifts in customer demands, introductions of new products and services and emergence of new industry standards and practices.
+In addition, our continued growth depends, in part, on our ability to respond to changes in the holographic AR industry standards and practices.
 Developing and integrating new content, products, services or infrastructure could be expensive and time-consuming, and these efforts may not yield the benefits we expect to achieve.